sebtac/MLxE/README.md

 There are three sub-architectures tested.
 We are comparing their performce and make recomendation for the best performing one: the Iterative-Synchronous MLxE:

 1.)
-Iterative-Synchronious Threading Based (ISTB) - it is our banchark implementation based on modification of a code availabel online.
+Iterative-Synchronious Threading Based (IS TB) - it is our banchark implementation based on modification of a code availabel online.
 - Iterative - learning is perfomed intermittently with the example generation
 - Synchronious - each executor generates only one example per iteration, waiting idle for closing of all executors and update of the model in given iteration
 - Model Updarte for the Learner and Executors is performed in each iteration